Icenium/bond-content/custom-cordova-plugins/lesson-2.md

 * **b**.
 Save your changes.

 * **c**.
-Use the Companion App on your device to do a three-finger tap and download the latest version of your app to see if any profile pictures load.
+Use the Companion App on your device to do a three-finger tap and hold to download the latest version of your app to see if any profile pictures load.

 <hr data-action="end" />